lightningorb/orb/README.md

 open orb-ios/orb.xcodeproj
 ```

-You'll need to update the project after each `git pull`.
+You'll need to update the project after each `git pull` or local modification.

 ```
-toolchain update touchtracer-ios
+./build.py ios.update
 ```

 In the XCode project, under 'signing capabilities' make sure to set your team, and a unique identifier.